The physical origin of the periodic activity for FRB 20180916B: Conclusions

 \section{Conclusions}

-In this work, we calculate the period and $\dot{P}$ with the bursts detected by CHIME and LOFAR in Sec~\ref{sec2} and find the period keep stable over time.
+In this work, we derive the period and $\dot{P}$ with the bursts detected by CHIME and LOFAR in Section~\ref{sec2} and find the period keep stable over time.
 Then, we use the observational data to constrain the periodic model for FRB 20180916B.
 We find the ultra-long rotation model appears to be the best-fit periodic model for FRB 20180916B.
 However, the previous ultra-long rotation model considers an isolated neutron star which contradicts the recent observation of RM.
-So we propose a self-consistent model, which is a massive binary containing a slowly rotational neutron star and a massive star with large mass loss.
-This modified model can naturally accommodate the wealth of observational features for FRB 20180916B.
+Here we propose a self-consistent model, which is a massive binary containing a slowly rotational neutron star and a massive star with large mass loss.
+This modified model can naturally accommodate the wealth of observational features for FRB 20180916B and the accretion of the stellar wind creates an ideal environment for producing FRBs.
 Moreover, the RM variation of this model is periodic, which can be tested by future observations.